 Braai is a way of life

-First of all, braai is the South African version of what we know as a barbecue.
-South Africans love braaing, it’s a culture, it’s a way of life.
-South Africans could braai everyday.
-Practically of course, it will be more a weekly thing.
+First of all, ‘braai’ is the South African version of what we know as a barbecue.
+South Africans love braaing, it’s a big part of the local culture, it’s a way of life.
+South Africans often braai everyday.
+Practically of course, it tends to be more a weekly thing.

 In Belgium, a barbecue is a whole mission.
 When finally there is a weekend with nice and warm weather, first of all invite most of your friends, family, who ever, since you are not going to light a barbecue for just 2 people.
 Then there will be beautifully cut little pieces of meat, lot’s of different bowls of salads and various sauces.
 Anyway, it will take a full day to prepare, standing in the kitchen, decorating the table and so on.
 Afterwards, you are glad it’s over and will organise another one next year (too much work).